cvdsfif/typizator-test/README.md

 ## Purpose

 Test utilities for the _typizator_ library.
+You can organize your test data in simple tab- or space-separated tables...

 ## Installing